Phenomenological study of two minor zeros in neutrino mass matrix using trimaximal mixing: Results and discussion

 Class $A_1$ corresponds to the minor zero for the $(3,3)$ and the $(3,2)$ elements of the neutrino mass matrix.
 The corresponding equations satisfying two minor zero conditions can be written as

 Using Eq.~\ref{eq:22}, the mass ratios for TM$_1$ can be expressed as

 Similarly, for TM$_2$ mixing matrix, the mass ratios can be expressed as

-The best fit values of our model parameters $\theta$ and $\phi$ along with all the neutrino oscillation parameters namely, the three mixing angles~$(\theta_{13},\, \theta_{23},\, \theta_{12})$, two mass squared differences~$(\Delta m^2_{21},\, \Delta m^2_{32})$, the Jarsklog invariant $J$ and Dirac CP violating phase $\delta$ obtained for this class is reported in Table.~\ref{tab:3}.
+The $\chi_{min}^2$ value and the $d_{FT}$ parameter for Class $A_1$ are listed in Table.~\ref{tab:3}.
+It is evident that the fine tuning parameter $d_{FT}$ is quite large in case of TM$_{1}$ mixing matrix compared to TM$_{2}$ mixing matrix for this class.
+Hence the degree of fine tuning in the elements of neutrino mass matrix is quite strong in case of TM$_{1}$ mixing matrix.
+The corresponding best fit values of our model parameters $\theta$ and $\phi$ along with all the neutrino oscillation parameters namely, the three mixing angles~$(\theta_{13},\, \theta_{23},\, \theta_{12})$, two mass squared differences~$(\Delta m^2_{21},\, \Delta m^2_{32})$, the Jarsklog invariant $J$ and Dirac CP violating phase $\delta$ obtained for this class are reported in Table.~\ref{tab:3}.
 It is evident from Eq.~\ref{eq:7} and Eq.~\ref{eq:14} that $\theta_{23}$ is invariant under the transformation $\phi \to (2\pi - \phi)$, hence we get two best fit values of $\phi$.
 Similarly, we get two values of $J$ and $\delta$ corresponding to two best fit values of $\phi$.
 The best fit values of the mixing angles $\theta_{12}$, $\theta_{13}$ and the mass squared differences $\Delta m^2_{21}$, $\Delta m^2_{32}$ obtained for this class are compatible with the experimentally measured values reported in Table.~\ref{tab:2}.
 It is observed that, in case of TM$_2$ mixing matrix, the best fit value of $\theta_{23}$ is compatible with the experimentally measured value but for TM$_1$ mixing matrix the best fit value deviates significantly from the experimentally measured value.
 Moreover, in case of TM$_2$ mixing matrix, the best fit value of $\theta_{12}$ deviates from the measured value of $\theta_{12}$ at more than $2\sigma$ significance.

 For the TM$_1$ mixing matrix, we use Eq.~\ref{eq:7} and vary $\theta_{13}$ within $3\sigma$ from the central value and obtain the $3\sigma$ allowed range of $\theta$ to be $(14.26^\circ - 15.64^\circ)$.
 Using the allowed range of $\theta$ and imposing the additional constraint coming from $r$, we obtain the allowed ranges of $\theta_{12}$ and $\theta_{23}$ to be $(34.25^\circ - 34.42^\circ)$ and $(40.01^\circ - 44.02^\circ)$, respectively.
 It is clear that the value of $\theta_{23}$ obtained in this case lies in the lower octant, i.e, for the TM$_1$ mixing matrix, this pattern prefers the atmospheric mixing angle to be smaller than $\pi/4$.
 We show the variation of $\theta_{23}$ as a function of the unknown parameter $\phi$ in Fig.~\ref{fig:TM1cla1ff1}.
 The corresponding best fit value of $\theta_{23}$ is shown with '*' mark in Fig.~\ref{fig:TM1cla1ff1}.
 We show the variation of $J$ and $\delta$ as a function of $\phi$ in Fig.~\ref{fig:TM1cla1ff2} and Fig.~\ref{fig:TM1cla1ff3}, respectively.
 It is observed that the Jarlskog rephasing invariant $J$ and the Dirac CP violating phase $\delta$ are restricted to two regions.
 We obtain the $3\sigma$ allowed ranges of $J$ and $\delta$ to be $[(-3.12\times 10^{-2}, -3.43\times 10^{-2}),\, (3.12\times 10^{-2}, 3.43\times 10^{-2})]$ and $[(68.66, 85.48)^\circ,\,(274.51, 291.33)^\circ]$, respectively.